Fall of the House of Shinra

 Aeris… Ah, sweet Aeris.
 Your PlayStation self was already so beautiful to me.
 You never left my party.
 You really were Heaven’s Gospel… But… then you did leave, and the younger me, the immature me, wished more than anything that the rumors were true.
 That you could be brought back to life.
 I wanted it.
 I wanted you to be there at the end to fight Sephiroth.
 There was a gap between Cloud and Vincent that couldn’t be filled.
 Your place in the party was now occupied by a rotating cast who could never measure up.

 But now you’re here, although something’s different.
 You’re Aerith now.
 Was I saying your name wrong all this time?
 Was my memory of you clouded by a nostalgia-addled fog?
 A haze of misremembrance.
 And yet, Aerith, you are unmistakably that girl from 1997.
 In fact, you are an even more amazing version of yourself now.
 How is that possible?
-Herein begins the claustrophobic feeling that something amiss begins creeping in on me.
+Herein begins the claustrophobic feeling that something foul begins creeping in on me.
 Was Aeris this perfect?
 Is Aerith the girl I fell in love with all those years ago or is she a warped manifestation of my own nostalgia and longing?

 In the same way that I had wanted Aeris to miraculously rise, so too now do media companies desperately attempt to revive works or perform life extension therapies to keep a shambling corpse moving along.
 Necromancy as a parlor trick, giving us a nostalgic moment of revisiting, trapping us in past narratives unable to move on.
 Amusing the audience with warm, rose-tinted memories of a thing that reminds of us of a different time in our lives that we wish we could go back to.
 Or perhaps the cursed magic could be the conjuring of bestial appendages, growing uncontrollably outwards from a once pure source, offshoots of something we once loved, sapping the strength of that source in order to continue its proliferation.
 Extending further and further, to the point of overwhelming us like a Lovecraftian cosmic horror.
 Connected by tentacled narrative sinews and coursing with the poisoned blood of the profit motive, these terrors reach across media, dominating the landscape, rendering us incapacitated and fully under their spell.
 Final Fantasy 7 Remake is an unholy combination of both.
 Nostalgia and an extended universe converging into one horror-inducing entity.
 This is the Lore Monster.